archibaldmilton/Girellu/Resources/screenshot-setup/README.md

 > For Sol troubleshooting, seek assistance in the [Sol Discord server][4].
 The Sol Discord server does have experimental versions, which are not released on RaceDepartment.
 Using an experimental Sol version will not negatively impact filter functionality.

 ### Install Filters and Files
 Most filters have support for drag and drop installation with Content Manager.
-For manual installation, go to Assetto Corsa's Steam file directory (not the document directory,) and drag the following files into their respective location:
+For manual installation, go to Assetto Corsa's Steam file directory (not the document directory) and drag the following files into their respective location:

 For filter `.INI` files